Sadaza194/open_lotus/README.md

 5. Then get into the OPEN_LOTUS folder.
 6. Once there type `python -m pip install -r requirementes`.
 This will install the libraries required to run the app.
 7. Type then `cd lotus_django`
+8. Migrate the database `python manage.py migrate`
-8. Once in there type `python manage.py runserver`
+9. Once in there type `python manage.py runserver`
-9. In the command prompt that follows that command you will find an url; it will look something like this: "http://127.0.0.1:8000/" although it may be diferent.
+10. In the command prompt that follows that command you will find an url; it will look something like this: "http://127.0.0.1:8000/" although it may be diferent.
 Copy and paste in your browser.
 Now the app will be deployed and you will be able to interact with it.

 ## File Structure